We’ll decide trust vote timing: Bilawal

 Bilawal was accompanied by Qamar Zaman Kaira, Faisal Karim Kundi, Mustafa Nawaz Khokhar, Qasim Gilani and Musa Gilani.

-PML-N leaders -- Shahid Khaqan Abbasi, Ahsan Iqbal, Pervaiz Rashid and Khwaja Saad Rafique – accompanied Maryam Nawaz at the meeting.
+PML-N leaders Kashmir Shahid Khaqan Abbasi, Ahsan Iqbal, Pervaiz Rashid and Khwaja Saad Rafique – accompanied Maryam Nawaz at the meeting.